fizalihsan/fizalihsan.github.io/source/technology/nosql.md

 * MongoDB was designed from the ground up to be easy to scale to multiple distributed servers.
 Two of the biggest problems in distributed database design are distributed join operations and distributed transactions.
 * Both of these operations are complex to implement, and can yield poor performance or even downtime in the event that a server becomes unreachable.
 By “punting” on these problems and not supporting
-* joins or multidocument transactions at all, MongoDB has been able to implement an automatic sharding solution with much better scaling and performance characteristics than you’d normally be stuck with if you had to take relational joins and transactions into account.

 #### Write concern